 Credit risk is the risk that the obligations of the Group will not be repaid on time and in full as contracted, resulting in a financial loss.
-It is inherent to the business as potential losses may arise due to the failure of its customers and counter parties to fulfill their obligations on maturity dates or due to adverse market conditions.
-Exposure to credit risk arises primarily from its financing activities.
+It is inherent to the business as potential losses may arise due to the failure of its counter parties to fulfill their obligations on maturity dates or due to adverse market conditions.